BANGLADESH

 context

-Rohingya refugees have fled political persecution in Rakhine State, Myanmar into neighbouring Bangladesh.
+Since October 2016, nearly 1 million Rohingya refugees have fled political persecution in Rakhine State, Myanmar into neighboring Bangladesh.

 what we are doing